microsoft/vscode-js-debug/README.md

 ### Nightly Extension

 The shipped version of VS Code includes the js-debug version at the time of its release, however you may want to install our nightly build to get the latest fixes and features.
-To do this:
+The nightly build runs at 5PM PST on each day that there are changes ([see pipeline](https://dev.azure.com/vscode/VS%20Code%20debug%20adapters/_build?definitionId=28)).
+To get the build:

 1. Open the extensions view (ctrl+shift+x) and search for `@builtin @id:ms-vscode.js-debug`
 2. Right click on the `JavaScript Debugger` extension and `Disable` it.